Adinaadd27/Proiect-Practic-Testare-Manuala/Proiect Final/README.md

  Project risks:

-- communication with the provider: Establish clear communication channels with the payment gateway provider to stay informed about updates, changes, and potential issues.
-- regular testing: Conduct regular testing to ensure that the integration with the payment gateway functions correctly and is ready for deployment.
-- communication breakdown: Poor communication and collaboration among team members, stakeholders, or external vendors can result in misunderstandings, delays, and rework.
+- Poor communication and collaboration between team members, stakeholders or external suppliers can lead to misunderstandings, delays and rework.
-- diversify payment options: Consider integrating with multiple payment gateways to provide redundancy and minimize the risk of a single-point failure.
-- fallback mechanism: Develop a contingency plan for temporarily switching to an alternative payment gateway if the primary provider experiences prolonged downtime.
+- Lack of Testing: Insufficient testing can result in undiscovered bugs and issues that may surface after the site's launch.

+- Lack of user involvement: Inadequate user feedback and involvement during the development process can result in a site that does not meet users' needs.
+- Budget Overruns: Unexpected expenses can strain the project budget, potentially requiring trade-offs in features or quality.

  Product risks:

-- data breaches, financial fraud, and challenges with regulatory compliance could occur once the website is made available to customers.
-- risks to stability (crashes, disconnections, etc.).
+- Payment Processing Issues: If there are any flaws in the payment processing system, it could lead to financial losses for both the customers and the business.
+Issues like transaction failures or unauthorized access to payment details are significant concerns.
-- management of returns and refunds: Complicated handling of returns and refunds might result in irate customers and monetary losses.
+- Management of returns and refunds: Complicated handling of returns and refunds might result in irate customers and monetary losses.
-- market Saturation: It may already be difficult for JPetStore to capture a sizable portion of the pet product e-commerce market due to the presence of so many rivals.
-- internet Explorer versions older than 142.0.172.68 include security flaws (cross-site scripting, which allows for the theft of user data following the insertion of malicious code into a website, and exploits on the purchasing system).
+- Reputation Management: Negative reviews or social media backlash due to any of the above issues can harm the reputation of the business.
-- website performance: Poor website performance, such as long loading times or problems, can annoy visitors and cost businesses sales.
+- Website performance: Poor website performance, such as long loading times or problems, can annoy visitors and cost businesses sales.

 **1.1.6 Evaluating entry criteria**